iamsrp/dexter/README.md

 ```
 Fatal Python error: (pygame parachute) Segmentation Fault
 ```
 If that's the case, then simply unset the `DISPLAY` when running, e.g. with `env -u DISPLAY ./dexter.py -c config`.
+However, if the `DISPLAY` is not set then pygame will attempt to set up `curses` instead and this renders the terminal unusable.
+Because of that it's suggested that the output be redirected into a file, e.g. `env -u DISPLAY ./dexter.py -c config > dexter.log 2>&1`.
+Lovely.

 The speech recognition could do with some work:
  * Not perfect at detecting the start and end of speech